KyleWard0525/ITSC_Practice/README.md

 - Name your file [Project Name]_[username (e.g. kward60)].java' so we know who's code is who's
 - If you use somebody else's code, be sure to give them credit
 - As for right now, students may only upload code.
 Do not edit the repository!
+- Make sure your class name is the same as your .java file (i.e. class CountByTwo_kward60, CountByTwo_kward60.java)